This page was originally developed to provide supplementary materials for an introductory course in chemistry.

 With all the emphasis on using units based on powers of ten, why don't we do that for time?
 Well, people have thought about it.
 The Wikipedia page on Metric time gives a nice overview. https://en.wikipedia.org/wiki/Metric_time.

 Have you wondered about the stories -- real or imagined -- behind the names of the units?
-Read Ken Woolner's biographical article on Claude Emile Jean-Baptiste Litre (1716-1778) -- and his daughter Millie.
+Read Ken Woolner's biographical article on Claude Emile Jean-Baptiste Litre (1716-1778).
 The article was originally published in Chem 13 News, at the University of Waterloo, April 1978.
-It was reprinted in the April 2009 issue, and is featured as a classic Chem 13 News article. https://uwaterloo.ca/chem13news/sites/ca.chem13news/files/uploads/files/Jean%20Litre-article.pdf.
+It has been reprinted many times, and is considered a classic. https://uwaterloo.ca/chem13-news-magazine/october-2018/feature/chem-13-news-most-memorable-hoax.
+Note the link at the end for a follow-up, a discussion of how the article came to be; it also introduces Litre's daughter Millie.

 top of page